Keo-Osman/Keo-Osman.github.io/content/Decomposition.md

 #Biology/Paper-2/B7__Ecology
 # Decomposers
-Decomposers break down dead plant and animal matter by secreting [[Enzymes]].
+Decomposers break down dead plant and animal matter by secreting *enzymes*.
 The matter is broken down into small food molecules which move into the microorganism by diffusion.

 ---
 # Factors